alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 ---
 layout: post
-title:  "An introduction to Docker Swarm"
+title:  "An introduction to Docker Swarm, with example"
 date:   2017-12-5
 excerpt: "A Docker-native clustering system."
 tag: